Carteni/CoopTilleulsAclSonataAdminExtensionBundle/README.md

-# ACL extension for Sonata Admin and Symfony 3
+# ACL extension for Sonata Admin (Symfony 3 compatible)

 This bundle provides ACL list filtering for [SonataAdminBundle](https://github.com/sonata-project/SonataAdminBundle).
-When enabled, list screens only display data the logged in user has right to view.
+When enabled, **list and dashboard** screen only display data the logged in user has right to view.
-This bundle is Symfony 3 compatible

-This bundle is a good complementary of the SonataAdminBundle [ACL editor](http://sonata-project.org/bundles/admin/master/doc/reference/security.html#acl-editor).
+This bundle is **Symfony 3 compatible** and is a good complementary of the SonataAdminBundle [ACL editor](http://sonata-project.org/bundles/admin/master/doc/reference/security.html#acl-editor).

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/d7d70442-b52c-4072-8e03-45e6a47e1ca2/mini.png)](https://insight.sensiolabs.com/projects/d7d70442-b52c-4072-8e03-45e6a47e1ca2)